odow/StochOptFormat/README.md

   not contained in the corresponding `realizations` field of the node.
 Testing a policy is a larger topic, so we expand on it in the section [Problems, policies, and algorithms](#problems-policies-and-algorithms).

-- `historical_scenarios::List{Object}`.

-  The value of this key is identical to `validation_scenarios`, except that these scenarios should be any historical data that was used when first constructing the problem.
-This allows modellers to experiment with different representations of the underlying stochastic process.

-  In our example, the second stage realizations have probilities of 0.6 and 0.4.
-  However, there are two `historical_scenarios`, each with probability 0.5, so one may infer that another reasonable model would be to give the node realizations probabilities of 0.5 and 0.5.

-Providing both `realizations` and `historical_scenarios` allows us to to do two
-things:

-1. Solve a problem _as formulated by someone else_.
-2. Experiment with different formulations for the stochasticity of the same underlying decision problem.

-For example, we can build a linear policy graph assuming that the random variables are stagewise independent.
-However, the historical data may have some dependence (e.g., autoregressive).
-Providing historical data allows the modeller to experiment with different stochastic processes, without corrupting the testing procedure by using the test scenarios to build the model.

 ## Problems, policies, and algorithms